thaustein/laxar/docs/manuals/widgets_and_activities.md

 * `widget.json`

-  Meta information about your widget, used by the LaxarJS framework.
+  This _widget specification_ contains meta-data about your widget, used by the LaxarJS framework.
-  Allows you to describe the configuration options for each feature of your widget using a JSON schema.
+  It allows you to describe the configuration options for each feature of your widget as a JSON schema.

 * `bower.json`